Medo072/BigCats/README.md

 <h2>🛠️ Getting Started</h2>

-1. Clone the Big News repository to your local machine.
+1. Clone the WildCats repository to your local machine.

 ```bash
     git clone https://github.com/Medo072/BigCats.git
 ```

-2. Download the dataset on your machine and make sure to put it in the repository dirctory
+2. Download the dataset on your machine and make sure to put it in the repository directory
 or use this link in colab
     [BigCats](https://www.kaggle.com/datasets/patriciabrezeanubig-cats-image-classification-dataset?select=animals)